mqchen/Send-page-with-Gmail-Bookmarklet/readme.markdown

 ## Install

-[Send page with Gmail][1]
+* Download and open the bookmarklet.html file in a browser

-Drag the above link to your bookmarks bar.
+* Drag the "Send page with Gmail" link to your bookmarks bar

 ## Known issues